-Duke Energy’s TRI releases for 2016 were down 84 percent from 2007, primarily due to the significant investments we’ve made in environmental controls for our power plants, and decreased coal generation.
-(Data for 2017 will be available in August 2018.)
+Duke Energy’s TRI releases for 2017 were down nearly 86 percent from 2007, primarily due to the significant investments we’ve made in environmental controls for our power plants, and decreased coal generation.
+(Data for 2018 will be available in August 2019.)

-We met our goal of increasing the percentage of solid waste that is recycled from 69 percent in 2013 to 80 percent in 2018 one year early.
+We came in just below our goal to recycle 80 percent of our solid waste, and are working on strategies to meet this goal in the future.
 (This goal excludes Duke Energy Renewables, which has a relatively small waste stream.)

 Oil spills include releases of lubricating oil from generating stations, leaks from transformers, or damage caused by weather or by third parties (typically because of auto accidents).